DahyannAraya/copernicus-seasonal-forecast-tools/docs/source/autoapi/seasonal_forecast_tools/core/index.rst

    and saves the resulting daily data as a NetCDF file.
 For each variable, daily mean, maximum, and minimum values are computed.

+   If data_format == "netcdf", any existing “forecast_period” dimension
+   is first renamed to “step” so that the Xarray coarsen( step=… ) call works.
+   Note that NetCDF format is still experimental; see the CDS documentation for details.
+In contrast, GRIB files (opened with engine="cfgrib") already include a step dimension, so no renaming is required.

    :param output_file_name: Path to save the processed NetCDF file.
    :type output_file_name: Path
    :param overwrite: If True, existing processed files will be overwritten.
 If False and the file exists,